HinodeXRT/xrtpy/docs/install.rst

 .. important::

-   These instructions were written for the initial release of `xrtpy` which has not yet happened.
-At present, `xrtpy` is not able to be installed via ``pip``, ``conda``, or Anaconda Navigator.
-No official releases are available on Zenodo or GitHub
+   These instructions were written in preparation for the initial release of `xrtpy` which has not yet happened.
+At present, `xrtpy` is not able to be installed via ``pip`` from PyPI_, ``conda``, or Anaconda Navigator.
+No official releases are available on Zenodo or GitHub.

 .. .. note::
    If you would like to contribute to XRTpy, please refer to the